delta-leonis/motherboard/README.md

 **NonCommercial** — You may not use the material for [commercial purposes]().

 **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the [same license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) as the original.

+if you have any questions or concerns on licensing, please contact [seifmegahed@me.com](mailto:seifmegahed@me.com)

 ![](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)